MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/containers/publish-to-acr.md

 1. Press **Enter** when prompted for the authentication type to choose **PAT** authentication.

-1. Paste the personal access token you created earlier and then press enter.
+1. Paste your personal access token that you created earlier and then press enter.

-1. Enter the name of your agent pool when prompted, and then enter your agent name.
+1. Enter the name of your agent pool, and then enter your agent name.

-1. Leave the default value for the work folder, and then enter *Y* if you want to run your agent as a service.
+1. Leave the default value for *work folder*, and then enter *Y* if you want to run your agent as a service.

     :::image type="content" source="../media/configure-agent.png" alt-text="A screenshot showing how to set up an agent on an Azure VM.":::

-1. Let's install Docker now on our VM.
+1. Now that the agent is ready to start listening for jobs, let's install Docker on our VM.
 Run the following command to download Docker.

     ```powershell
     Invoke-WebRequest -URI https://desktop.docker.com/win/main/amd64/Docker%20Desktop%20Installer.exe -OutFile <DOWNLOAD_PATH>